-Zalouk (Zaalouk also written) is a popular side dish and is usually served with crunchy bread.
-Spread with eggplant, tomato, garlic, olive oil and spices.
+Zalouk (Zaalouk also wrote) is a popular side dish and is usually served with crunchy bread.
+Spread with eggplant, tomato, garlic, olive oil, and spices.

 Shermula is a mixture of herbs and spices used to grill or cook fish and seafood, depending on the mixture you will get flavors of onion, coriander, pepper or saffron.
 You will also often see it as a dipping sauce.